 He came up with four chords (E minor/C/G/A), seven numbers and one name.
 A friend, Jim Keller, who was in a band called Tommy Tutone, helped him figure out what the song was about and they had fun with it, assuming it would never see the light of day.
 If you are under 65 and have ever turned on a radio, for better or worse you know the rest.

 In "Jenny," a young man laments not having the courage to dial a number found scribbled on a wall but finds some comfort in the notion that he can someday call this girl and sweep her off her feet.
-Though not explicitly stated in the lyrics, it's strongly implied the name and number were harvested from a bathroom wall, which also implies "Jenny" is a gal of easy virtue and is to be had for the price of a phone call.
+Though not explicitly stated in the lyrics, it's strongly implied the name and number were harvested from a bathroom wall, which also implies "Jenny" is a gal of easy virtue and can be had for the price of a phone call:

 "It's so annoying," Nina said.
 "It's the worst number to have in the world."

 The girls receive an average of five "stupid" messages every day on their machine, in addition to a slew of hang-ups.

 "It's as if they are really expecting Jenny to pick up the phone," Clemente said.